-Being a Parent is a hard job.
+Being a parent is a hard job.
 Don't lie sick nights cleaning up puke, keeping a house clean while little tornados run through it, keeping than entertained and so much more.
-Well here are 20 Life Hacks that all moms need.
-From how to make sicks days easier and remembering when the last dose of medication was given, to how to save for that vacation we all know you desperately need!
+Well here are The Best Life Hacks for Moms.
+From how to make sick days easier and remembering when the last dose of medication was given, to how to save for that vacation we all know you desperately need!

 30 Life Hacks All Moms Need!

 The painless way to save!
 Open a savings account that you can add a few dollars to each week.
 You might want to add $10 per week for a savings of $40 per month.
 If you save for 12 months, that’s an extra $480 to use on your vacation with the family.
 Of course, you can always save more than $10 a week, but it all depends on what you have left after getting paid and paying your bills.

 I hate seeing my kids sick, but this will make those days easier!
 Have a designated bucket available for your children to use if they need to vomit and can’t get to the toilet fast enough.
 You might want to have a few of these buckets in the house just in case several children get sick at once.
 You know how it can get when those stomach viruses spread!
 If you are driving, however, and your kiddo gets sick these bags are the best things ever!
 My kids get car sickness so these disposable bags have been a lifesaver for us ( and my car).

 Brilliant idea!
 If you’re tired of finding random Lego pieces throughout the home, use convenient storage containers to keep them in order and stored them away until your kids use them.
 These stackable storage containers with multiple compartments work like a charm.
 We also love these zippered cubes.
 They are durable and easy for littles.

 Laundry Sorting Trick